vidyajith/Recommendation-System/README.md

-A content based movie recommender system using cosine similarity
+A content based movie recommender system using count_vectorizer and cosine similarity